AngelLozan/Scrappy_the_scraper/README.md

 # Scrape snap store for malicious packages

-A function to be run as a lambda in aws that will alert brand protection agents of malicious packages on the snap store, which are impersonating our brand.
+A precursor function to be modified and run as a lambda in aws that will alert brand protection agents of malicious packages on the snap store, which are impersonating our brand.

 Beta